2 Extremes in Corporate Team Building

 - Create a small experiment (from the PDSA)

-- Work with the team review and monitor progress/regress
+- Work with the team to review and monitor progress/regress.

-Exploring what they do in their daily work…they may feel a certain stuckness and not be able to see how they can improve upon what they are already doing.
+Exploring what they do in their daily work…they may feel a certain stuckness and not see how they can improve upon what they are already doing.

-- We would do a team building activity (most likely Cycle Time Puzzle, or Move-Stack-Build, or Trapufacturing).
+- We would do a team-building activity (most likely Cycle Time Puzzle, Move-Stack-Build, or Trapufacturing).

-- Illustrating with the team how to make the improvement in an experiment, the team building activity, then applying the method/model to that activity can develop results.
+- Illustrating with the team how to improve an experiment, the team building activity, and then applying the method/model to that activity can develop results.

-- Team-members understand that there may be small improvements they can make in their work, using a similar process that we just did with the team building activity.
+- Team-members understand that small improvements can be made in their work, using a similar process that we just did with the team building activity.

 The final part comes back to reality (somewhat), and you work with the team to determine what can be useful to them in what we just did and the lessons learned from the activity.

-It is a question of the team, their preference and what works best for the team, the people, and the task to be achieved.
+It is a question of the team, their preference, and what works best for the team, the people, and the task.